Table of Contents

-If you are wondering how often you can apply for a credit card, the right pace will vary based on the person, their credit score, and the card issuer’s restrictions.
-While there’s no single hard number when it comes to that query, once every six months is a good pace.
+If you are wondering how often you can apply for a credit card, the right frequency will vary based on the person, their credit score, and the card issuer’s restrictions.
+While there’s no single right answer, waiting about six months between applications is one rule of thumb.

 How Applying for a Credit Card Affects Your Credit Score

-If you want to apply for a new credit card, you may be concerned about whether applying for credit cards hurt credit score.
+If you want to apply for a new credit card, you may be concerned about how applying for credit cards impacts your credit score.
 Applying for a credit card can affect your credit score in a few ways, including credit utilization, new credit inquiries, the average age of your accounts, and your credit mix.
 Here’s a closer look.

 New Credit Inquiry

 However, when you apply for a new credit card, the credit card issuer will probably do a hard credit check.
-Hard credit inquiries do negatively affect your credit score.
-Every hard inquiry can drop your credit score by up to five points.
-However, this impact won’t last forever.
-Hard inquiries remain on your credit report for up to two years but they can only impact your score for 12 months.
+Hard credit inquiries can negatively impact your credit score.
+Every hard inquiry can temporarily drop your credit score by several points.
+Hard inquiries remain on your credit report for up to two years but they typically only impact your score for a few months.

 Credit Utilization